Ultimate National Mall Guide (Map & Things to See)

 East Side of The United States Capitol

 One of my favorite buildings on the National Mall is the United States Capitol building.
 Home of the senate and house many policy makers work in the U.S. Capitol making it a hub for the United States government.
+On the east side of the Capitol you’ll find Capitol Hill and plenty of Congressional office buildings used by Congress.

 I highly recommend taking the time to walk all the way around the Capitol to see it from all of its angles.
 The Capitol Reflecting Pool on the west side of the building is stunning as well as you can see the Capitol reflected in it.